tskit-dev/tutorials/viz.md

 d3arg.draw(width=500, height=500, edge_type="ortho", sample_order=tip_order)
 ```

-For a more general treatment of the tree sequence as a graph, standard graph visualization
+For more general graph plots, it can be helpful convert the tree sequence to a
-packages such as [graphviz](https://graphviz.org) can be useful.
-For this, it can be helpful
-convert the tree sequence to a networkx graph first, as described in the {ref}`sec_args_other_analysis`
+[networkx](https://networkx.org) graph first, as described in the
-section of the {ref}`sec_args` tutorial.
+{ref}`sec_args_other_analysis` section of the {ref}`sec_args` tutorial.
+This provides interfaces to graph plotting software such as
+[graphviz](https://graphviz.org), which provides the `dot` layout engine for
+directed graphs:

 ```{code-cell} ipython3
 :"tags": ["hide-input"]